 Visakhapatnam is a city located on the southeastern coast of India.
-Vizag, as it is popularly referred to, is the seventh largest city by 2010, and its rapidly growing population was...Read More
+Vizag, as it was popularly referred to, was the country’s seventh largest city by 2010, and its rapidly growing population was...Read More

 By the year 2010, Rajkot, the was the fourth-largest city in the state of Gujarat, and had experienced significant growth in recent years.
 In the previous two decades.
 The urban population...Read More